nextstrain/measles/README.md

 ```

 ### Expected Outputs
-*(Outline the expected outputs and in which folders to locate them)*
 The file structure of the repository is as follows with `*`" folders denoting folders that are the build's expected outputs.

 ```